mozilla/glean/docs/user/appendix/contribution-guidelines.md

 Each page of the book should be written as if it were the first page a user is visiting ever.
 There should be links to other pages of the book wherever there is missing context in the current page.
+This is important, because documentations are first and foremost reference books, manuals.
+They should not be expected to be read in order.

 #### Prefer using headers whenever a new topic is introduced

-[mdBook]() (the tool used to build this book) turns all headers into links.
+[mdbook](https://rust-lang.github.io/mdBook/index.html) (the tool used to build this book) turns all headers into links.
 Which is useful to refer to specific documentation sections.

-#### Favour creating new pages, instead of adding unrelated content to an already existing page
+#### Favor creating new pages, instead of adding unrelated content to an already existing page

 This makes it easier to find content through the Summary.